openpotato/openplzapi.website/en/docs/sources.md

 In Germany, there is no freely accessible database to obtain all postcodes and/or street names in Germany.
 There are commercial services that offer such data, but they cost money and may not become Open Data.

 An alternative is the community-run [OpenStreetMap project](https://www.openstreetmap.org/).
 Every week, a new and complete copy of all data in OpenStreetMap is made available both as a compressed XML file and in [PBF format (Protocolbuffer Binary Format)](https://wiki.openstreetmap.org/wiki/PBF_Format).
-All info on this can be found at [https://planet.openstreetmap.org](https://planet.openstreetmap.org).
+All info on this can be found at [Planet OSM](https://planet.openstreetmap.org).
 The database file is very large, so OpenPLZ API works with a regional extract for Germany.
 The streets are extracted with all relevant information from the OpenStreetMap data and linked with the data from the GV-ISys.
 The result is a CSV file that has been given its place [in the following GitHub repo](https://github.com/openpotato/openplzapi.data) and is updated regularly.

 Source: